Platform strategy

 When multiplatform makes sense and when it doesn’t

 Not every project automatically benefits from multiple client targets.
-Multiplatform becomes economically viable where domain functionality, the team, target groups and the operating model sustainably benefit from it.
-Sometimes a strong Windows client is sufficient.
-In other cases the shared strategy for Windows, macOS and Linux is the real competitive advantage.
+Multiplatform becomes economical where domain functionality, the team, target groups and the operating model benefit from it in the long term.
+Sometimes a strong Windows-client is sufficient.
+In other cases, a common strategy for Windows, macOS and Linux is the real competitive advantage.

 We therefore clarify early which user groups have which requirements, which platforms are relevant in production and which parts of the domain logic must necessarily remain identical everywhere.
-From that emerges a realistic target picture: sometimes a genuine multiplatform client, sometimes a combination of desktop and server services, sometimes a hybrid of Delphi client and portal.
+From this a realistic target picture emerges: sometimes a true multiplatform client, sometimes a combination of desktop and server services, sometimes a hybrid of Delphi-client and portal.

-When this decision is made cleanly, multiplatform is no longer an end in itself but an economic architectural building block.
+When this decision is made cleanly, multiplatform is not an end in itself but an economical architectural building block.
 Companies then gain not only multiple target systems, but a structure in which future extensions, new platforms and later operational questions have already been considered.

-How companies can tell that Delphi multiplatform is a strategic fit
+How companies recognize that Delphi multiplatform is a strategic fit

-Multiplatform is not worthwhile for the label, but when multiple target systems need to access the same domain core without processes diverging.
+Multiplatform is not worthwhile for the label, but when multiple target systems should access the same domain core without processes diverging.

-If rules, data model and process logic do not have to be built multiple times, extensions remain controllable.
+If rules, the data model and process logic do not have to be implemented multiple times, extensions remain manageable.

 Platform differences are revealed early

-File system, printing, signing, drivers and packaging become visible before they block rollout.
+File system, printing, signing, drivers and packaging become apparent before they block the rollout.

-Desktop, services and mobile paths can work together cleanly
+Desktop, services and mobile paths can interact cleanly

-A good multiplatform strategy also prepares subsequent APIs, portals or mobile variants in a controlled way.
+A good multiplatform strategy also prepares later APIs, portals or mobile extensions in a controlled way.

 Before investing, a robust answer is needed as to which parts should truly remain shared and where they should be deliberately separated.